rust-lang/rfcs/text/3729-sized-hierarchy.md

       adding new relaxed bounds and tried to avoid this.
 - Backwards compatibility concerns were the overriding reason for the rejection of previous `DynSized` proposals.
-    - These can be sidestepped by avoiding having a relaxed form and by relying on being a supertrait of `Sized`.
+    - These can be sidestepped by by relying on being a supertrait of `Sized`.

 The [Rationale and Alternatives](#rationale-and-alternatives) section provides rationale for some of the decisions made in this RFC and references the prior